 The Board holds regular meetings and additional meetings to address special items of business.
 The frequency of meetings, as well as the nature of agenda items, changes depending upon the state of the Company's affairs and in light of opportunities or risks which the Company faces.
-On average the Board has met approximately 9 times per year during the past five years (2018: 5 meetings; 2019: 5 meetings; 2020: 16 meetings; 2021: 12 meetings).
-In 2022, the Board met 6 times.
-Attendance was 100%.
-The Board also passed resolutions in writing on eight occasions during 2022 relating to administrative or routine matters including approvals of dividends, convening the annual general meeting, hedging, granting share options, approving a small facility agreement and completion formalities for an acquisition.
+On average the Board has met approximately 10 times per year during the past five years (2019: 5 meetings; 2020: 16 meetings; 2021: 12 meetings; 2022: 6 meetings; 2023: 9 meetings).
+In 2023, the Board met 9 times.
+Average attendance was 95%.
+The Board also passed resolutions in writing on eight occasions during 2023 relating to administrative or routine matters including adoption of policies, approvals of dividends, convening the annual general meeting, hedging, approving an exploration project and approving an internal restructuring.